-- 1. To provide all pupils with equal access to a progressive, sequential, rich, broad, balanced, inclusive curriculum matched well to their ages, abilities, interests, aptitudes and individual needs. - 2.
+- 1. To recognise every child is unique and provide equal access to a progressive, sequential, rich, broad, balanced, inclusive curriculum matched well to their ages, abilities, interests, aptitudes and individual needs. - 2.
 To ensure children progress and achieve in the core subjects, so that they are equipped with strong reading, writing and mathematical knowledge and skills. - 3.
 To leave pupils with a long-term memory bank of knowledge and vocabulary that will empower children to make connections and have a deep understanding of complex concepts. - 4.
-To enable children to develop, enhance and utilise procedural knowledge and skills across a variety of meaningful topics. - 5.
+To provide stimulating resources and spaces within the environment which supports independent learning and positive interactions - 5.
 To open children's eyes to the awe and wonder of the incredible and fantastic world in which they live. - 6.
-To equip children to become collaborative, inquisitive learners who are mindful of themselves and others and are able to contribute to the well-being of their community and the wider world.
+To equip children to build positive relationships and become collaborative, inquisitive learners who are mindful of themselves and others and are able to contribute to the well-being of their community and the wider world.